HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 ### Adoption by CDNs

-CDNs are often pivotal to drive adoption of new protcols like HTTP/2, and looking at the stats proves this:
+CDNs are often pivotal to drive adoption of new protocols like HTTP/2, and looking at the stats proves this:

 {{ figure_markup(
   image="top-cdns-and-http2-or-above-usage.png",
   caption="Top CDNs and % of pages served over HTTP/2+.",
   description="Bar chart showing adoption of HTTP/2+ and HTTP/1.1 by CDNs.
-Without a CDN, only 49% of sites are liekly to use HTTP/2+", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1877391271&format=interactive", sheets_gid="1902992488", sql_file="http2_3_support_by_cdn_per_page_and_request.sql",
+Without a CDN, only 49% of sites are likely to use HTTP/2+. for the CDNs there is mix adopttion but all are above the No CDN value: Cloudflare (94.7%), Google (68.7%), Fastly (97.1%), Amazon CloudFront (91.6%), Akamai (81.4%), Automattic (100.0%), Sucuri Firewall (95.5%), Incapsula (59.6%), Netlify (99.7%), CDN (97.1%), Highwinds (89.8%), Vercel (86.4%), OVH CDN (88.8%), Microsoft Azure (96.6%).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1877391271&format=interactive", sheets_gid="1902992488", sql_file="http2_3_support_by_cdn_per_page_and_request.sql",